This post was most recently updated on January 12th, 2021

 Leftover night

 Sunday night in our house is often leftovers night where we endeavor to use all the leftovers from the week.
-Either as individual dishes, as a leftover soup, a curry, or on pizza depending on what we have that needs used up.
+Either as individual dishes, as a leftover soup, a curry, or an ingredient on top of pizza depending on what we have that needs used up.

 5. Shop more often